leia li fifer

 they/them

-book a working class, community college artist for your show today!
+Book a working-class, community college graduate for your show today!

 I am operating in a private studio, practicing safe, people-centered, and ethical tattooing.
 I continue to hone my practice and skills as a self taught artist with aid from the community to dismantle the tattoo industry and its inherent blockades for people of color, LGBTQ people, and women. the underground community strives to pass on resources and help others create similar spaces. if you are interested in these resources, please email me here.